Geometric convergence results for closed minimal surfaces via bubbling analysis: Introduction

 The proof of Theorem \ref{thm:lsc} crucially relies on a sharp multiplicity estimate, Proposition \ref{pro:mult}, which is presented in Section \ref{sec:ancill}.
 Roughly speaking, we gain (in the setting of Theorem \ref{thm:main}) an effective control on the integer $m$ in terms of the topological data of the bubbles, in fact only involving the number of their ends.
 Hence, one can also use this proposition to derive asymptotic area estimates for the sequence $\left\{M_k\right\}$ in terms of their index and of a lower bound on the scalar curvature of the ambient manifold $(N^3,g)$.
 This can be turned into a compactness theorem in the same spirit of Theorem \ref{thm:conv1} and Corollary \ref{cor:3sphere}.

 \begin{thm} Let $(N^3,g)$ be a compact Riemannian manifold, without boundary, of scalar curvature bounded below by some constant $\rho>0$.
-Let $\left\{M_k\right\}$ be a sequence of closed, embedded minimal surfaces with Morse index bounded from above by one.
+For a fixed integer $j\in\mathbb{N}$ let $\left\{M_k\right\}$ be a sequence of closed, embedded minimal surfaces with Morse index bounded from above by $j$.
 If

-then, up to extracting a subsequence, one has that $\left\{M_k\right\}$ converges smoothly to some closed, embedded minimal surface $M$, of Morse index bounded from above by one, with multiplicity one. \end{thm}
+then, up to extracting a subsequence, one has that $\left\{M_k\right\}$ converges smoothly to some closed, embedded minimal surface $M$, of Morse index bounded from above by $j$, with multiplicity one. \end{thm}

-Once again, one can find a weaker counterpart of this result when the Morse index of the sequence of minimal surfaces we are considering is bounded from above by any fixed integer $j$, see Theorem \ref{thm:conv2'}.

-This statement connects with the study of minimal surfaces obtained via one-dimensional min-max schemes, hence with the notion of width of a Riemannian manifold.
-If we assume, as a convenient normalization, that $(N^3,g)$ has scalar curvature bounded from below by $6$, then the threshold that is prescribed by the previous theorem is $8\pi/3$, to be compared with the results in \cite{MN12} (see in particular Theorem 1.2 therein) asserting that when $N^3$ is diffeomorphic to $S^3$ the width is always bounded from above by $4\pi$, namely the value of the area of any equatorial two-sphere in the round three-dimensional sphere.
+This statement connects in particular with the study of minimal surfaces of index one obtained via one-dimensional min-max schemes, hence with the notion of width of a Riemannian manifold.
+If we assume, as a convenient normalization, that $(N^3,g)$ has scalar curvature bounded from below by $6$, then the threshold that is prescribed by the previous theorem for $j=1$ is $8\pi/3$, to be compared with the results in \cite{MN12} asserting that when $N^3$ is diffeomorphic to $S^3$ and satisfies additional geometric assumptions (see for instance Theorem 1.1 and Theorem 4.9 therein) the width is always bounded from above by $4\pi$, namely the value of the area of any equatorial two-sphere in the round three-dimensional sphere.

 \